-If you are worried about your alcohol intake and want to reduce the amount you are drinking or stop alcohol completely but are struggling to do so please read on.
+If you are worried about your alcohol intake you might want to stop drinking alcohol.
+You may want to reduce the amount you are drinking or stop alcohol completely.
+However, if you are struggling to do so, please read on.
 How you manage to stop drinking alcohol will very much depend on a number of key factors.

 Answering these questions will help you to determine which method of reducing or quitting alcohol will work best for you.

-If you have answered yes to any one of these questions it is very possible that you have an alcohol dependency and are alcoholic.
+If you have answered yes to any one of these questions it is very possible that you have an alcohol dependency.
+It’s possible you are an alcoholic.
 Being alcoholic is very different from someone who drinks too much.
 You may say “but isn’t that what an alcoholic is, someone who drinks too much?”

 The truth is that alcoholism/alcohol addiction is far more psychologically complex than just drinking too much.